 Wes Moore is an American politician, businessman, author, and former U.S. Army officer.
-He is the 63rd and current governor of Maryland, having assumed office in 2023.
-His background includes military service, business experience, and authorship, shaping his path to becoming a prominent political figure in Maryland.
+He is the 63rd and current Governor of Maryland, having assumed office in 2023.
+Moore's background spans various sectors, including military service, business, and authorship, before entering the political arena and becoming governor.

-In 1978, Wes Moore was born in Takoma Park, Maryland, to William Westley Moore Jr., a broadcast news journalist, and Joy Thomas Moore.
+In 1978, Wes Moore was born in Takoma Park, Maryland, to William Westley Moore Jr. and Joy Thomas Moore.

-In the summer of 1984, Wes Moore and his sisters moved to the Bronx, New York, with their mother, following the death of his father.
+In the summer of 1984, Wes Moore's mother moved him and his sisters to the Bronx, New York, to live with her parents.

-In June 1996, Wes Moore expressed an early interest in politics, stating his plans to attend law school and enter politics.
+In June 1996, Wes Moore first expressed interest in politics, stating his plans to attend law school and enter politics.

-In 1998, Wes Moore graduated from Valley Forge with an associate degree and was appointed a second lieutenant of Military Intelligence in the Army Reserve.
+In 1998, Wes Moore graduated from Valley Forge Military Academy and College, completed the requirements for the United States Army's early commissioning program, and was appointed a second lieutenant of Military Intelligence in the Army Reserve.

 In 1999, Wes Moore interned for Baltimore Mayor Kurt Schmoke.